 With the backing of the Department of Natural Resources and Environment along with local People’s Committees in each district, the campaign is expected to directly reach over 3000 households around the city.

-This will be the third time that the Vietnam Recycles teams have ‘hit-the-hems’, with activities this time around including a parade on the city’s main streets, direct approaches to households, distribution of leaflets, presentation of gifts, and conducting research into the attitudes of residents.
+This will be the third time that the Vietnam Recycles teams have ‘hit-the-hems’, with diverse activities including a parade on the city’s main streets, direct approaches to households, distribution of leaflets, presentation of gifts, and conducting research into the attitudes of residents.

-The organization will also kick-off a ’10,000 pledge campaign’, asking people to say ‘YES to the responsible disposal of electronic products’.
-This asks people to visit a micro-site and pledge to recycle items appropriately – including at the 10th Annual Recycling Day held in HCMC’s Labor Culture Palace (55B Nguyen Thi Minh Khai, District 1) on 9 April, where attendees will also join a series of activities including quizzes, photo-shooting at a unique photo corner and videos about e-waste recycling.
-Based on its 3R premise (reduce, reuse, recycle), all activities aimed to communicate and create awareness among enterprises and locals in terms of the importance of professional take-back and recycling for electronic products.
+The organization will also kick-off a “10,000 pledge campaign”, asking people to say ‘YES to the responsible disposal of electronic products’.
+This asks people to visit a micro-site and pledge to recycle items appropriately – including at the 10th Annual Recycling Day held in HCMC’s Labor Culture.
+Visitors can also participate in a variety of fun, interesting activities related to 3T premise: Reduce, Reuse and Recycle.
+The activities aim to communicate and create awareness among enterprises and locals towards the importance of professional take-back and recycling for electronic products.